 Structuring and security considerations to minimise risk for UK lenders

 When examining whether to make a margin loan to a borrower, lenders will consider how best to structure the loan facility and documentation to ensure that they can exercise their rights to make margin calls, appropriate and/or sell out assets and enforce their security.

 - Carry out Due diligence – borrower and portfolio.
-When considering whether to make a margin loan to a particular borrower, lenders are advised to conduct due diligence on the borrower and its financial position considering, in particular, the borrower's ability to honour its obligations under the margin loan facility (including repayments of interest and principal).
+When considering whether to make a margin loan to a particular borrower, lenders are advised to conduct due diligence on the borrower and its or his financial position considering, in particular, the borrower's ability to honour its obligations under the margin loan facility (including repayments of interest and principal).
 In addition, lenders will carry out due diligence on the portfolio of assets which are to be used to secure the loan facility, carrying out the necessary financial calculations as to the value of the underlying assets and their market performance, liaising with other lenders or market players with separate exposures in relation to the same assets where relevant and obtaining a valuation of the collateral that will most closely reflect its market value and, where possible, a projection as to how the relevant securities will perform in the future.
 Account will also be taken of the size of a holding of a particular asset (e.g. shares in a particular entity) to be sold and its impact on the market price of such assets (i.e. whether a sale might move the market).

 - Lending to individual borrowers.
 When lending to individual borrowers (or small partnerships), or seeking to obtain security from individual borrowers, lenders should consider whether the financing arrangements will be regulated by the Consumer Credit Act 1974 (or whether any exemptions apply) and should consider all the relevant legal considerations applicable to transactions involving individuals.
 For a summary of the relevant considerations, please refer to our briefing paper entitled "Lending to individuals".